Shahaf-Yamin/Vlocano_erruption_time_predication/README.md

-# template_tensorflow2_project
+# Volcano Erruption Project
-This repository contains a template project for TensorFlow2.0
+This repository contains the volcano erruption project implemented in python3.7